Titan (launch vehicle)

 Titan was a large intercontinental ballistic missile (ICBM) that, like the Atlas and Thor, evolved into an important family of space launch vehicles.
 Its story began with the United States Air Force seeking an ICBM that would surpass the Atlas in sophistication and delivery capacity.

 In 1958, the Air Force gave Martin the go-ahead to develop an improved and far more powerful version of the Titan I which would burn fuels that could remain stored in the missile's fuel tanks for long periods, enabling the missile to be ready for near-immediate launches.
 Aerojet-General first and second stage engines based on those of the Titan I were modified to burn UDMH (unsymmetrical dimethylhydrazine) and nitrogen tetroxide, substances that could be stored at room temperature for months.
 Furthermore, since they were hypergolic, the Titan II had no need of a complex ignition system.
-Designed to be fired from an underground silo, each Titan II could be readied for launch in under 60 seconds and could carry an 18-megaton warhead over a range of 15,000 kilometers.
-The first was successfully launched in March 1962 and the missile declared operational the following year.
+Designed to be fired from an underground silo, each Titan II could be readied for launch in under 60 s and could carry an 18-megaton warhead over a range of 15,000 km.
+The first was successfully launched in Mar 1962 and the missile declared operational the following year.
 Yet the Titan II was destined to serve not only as a weapon.
 In modified form, as the Gemini-Titan II, it became the launch vehicle for the manned Gemini Project.
 It was also eventually used to place satellites in orbit.
 When the Titan missile fleet was deactivated in the mid-1980s, the remaining Titan IIs were modified for unmanned spaceflight as the Titan II-B and II-G.281

 The Titan III family of launch vehicles was born out of a need for rockets capable of carrying payloads heavier than those that could be handled by the Atlas-Centaur.
 Introduced in 1964, the Titan IIIA was basically a Titan II ICBM with an added third stage called a Transtage.
 The transtage used twin Aerojet engines that burned Aerozine 50 and nitrogen tetroxide liquid fuel.
 Each engine could produce a thrust of 35,500 newtons (N), giving the Transtage a total thrust of 71,000 N. The Titan IIIA was later modified to carry an Agena third stage in a version introduced as the Titan IIIB Agena.